stanlon/4_CSS_Flexbox_Gallery/README.md

 - The justify-content property determines how the items inside a flex container are positioned along the main axis, affecting their position and the space around them.

+- The align-items property positions the flex content along the cross axis.
+    - In this case, with your flex-direction set to row, your cross axis would be vertical.